ReactFinland/future-frontend-site/content/for-attendees.md

 We follow the [government guidance](https://new.visitfinland.com/en/practical-tips/covid-19/).

+## How can I get in touch with other attendees?

+The best way to do that is to [join the conference Slack](https://join.slack.com/t/toskaosk/shared_invite/zt-4e8c84ow-JybtzFPZWXpZ8cZBpMy1wQ).

 ## How to get to Helsinki, Finland?

 Geographically Finland is a bit like an island and it's separated from most of the Europe by a sea.
 That said, there are a few ways to reach Helsinki, Finland: